DasDouble/Tesla-Tessie-Poweropti_Powerfox-Automation/README.md

 # Prerequisites:
 0.)
 A computer that can run 24/7

 1.)
-The Tessie App for starting/stopping the charging: Tessie Website
+The Tessie App for starting/stopping the charging: Tessie Website: https://tessie.com

 2.)
-A reader to monitor your solar power output: Poweropti by Powerfox
+A reader to monitor your solar power output: Poweropti by Powerfox: https://poweropti.powerfox.energy/

 3.)
-The code for your digital electricity meter, like this one: YouTube Video
+The code for your digital electricity meter, like this one: YouTube Video: https://poweropti.powerfox.energy/

 # Costs:
 Tessie App: Available as a monthly subscription (€6) or a one-time lifetime purchase (€230)